What is Hauptwerk and who uses it?

 Can I use Hauptwerk as a VST or Audio Unit plug-in on a Mac?

 Yes, Hauptwerk 4 includes both VST and Audio Unit plug-ins for Mac OS X (and VST for Windows) allowing you to connect Hauptwerk to your audio/MIDI sequencer host program.
-Step-by-step tutorials are available in the Hauptwerk user guide to guide you through setting up Hauptwerk with several leading programs including Logic Pro, Sonar, Cubase and Reaper.
+Step-by-step tutorials are available to guide you through setting up Hauptwerk with several leading programs including Logic Pro, Sonar, Cubase and Reaper.

 Why does Hauptwerk sound so realistic compared to other digital organs?